Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems

 \section{Stealthiness User Study}

 We conduct a user study \cite{adassurvey} to further evaluate the advantages of the stealthiness design of our attack.
 Before recruiting participants, we secured Institutional Review Board (IRB) approval.
 Our study explicitly avoided collecting any personally identifying information, targeting sensitive populations, or introducing any risks to the participants.
 Our study included 30 participants who were asked to sit on the driver's side of an autonomous vehicle, parked in a parking lot, equipped with OpenPilot ADAS (see Section \ref{sec:background:platform}).
 Each participant went through different trials of pre-recorded videos displayed on the ADAS monitor and answered a series of questions after each trial using a Qualtrics survey~\cite{qualtrics}.
-All participants had driving experience and 40\% of them had autonomous driving experience.
+All participants had driving experience, and 40\% of them had AV driving experience.

 At the beginning of the study, we provide an introduction of ADAS and present demo videos on the ADAS monitor to ensure that the participants fully understand what driving technology we are surveying.